 The Kentish Town area is an interesting one.
 Next door to bustling Camden and impressive Hampstead, this residential area has a lot to offer.
 Some of the best pubs in Kentish Town have won awards, others have won the hearts of the local community.
 Kentish Town bars have a knack for curated cocktail menus with unfussy interiors.
 The area offers a lovely lifestyle experience for students, young professionals, and anyone that enjoys a versatile beer selection or well-made cocktail!

-Best Pubs & Bars in Kentish Town
+The 10 Best Pubs & Bars in Kentish Town

 Although you’re spoilt for choice in the area, it quickly becomes evident that there are significantly more pubs than bars around Kentish Town.
 There is a wonderful array of establishments that have been around since the 19th century.
 Most of them are dotting the busy Kentish Town Road, especially closer to the O2 Forum, the live music venue of Kentish Town.
 A number of these also have pretty great outdoors spaces to enjoy.
 We have gathered some of the most renowned local destinations below, so you can get a taste of the lifestyle scene of the local area!